 |Best for:||eCommerce projects||Blogs, business websites, small/medium eCommerce projects|

 |Templates:||Dozens of free and paid responsive templates||Hundreds of free professional responsive designs, sorted by industry|

 |Technical Support:||Help Center, Live Chat, Forum, |

 |FAQ section, 24/7 Live Chat, and phone support, extensive community and Knowledge Base|

 |SEO Options:||Powerful SEO settings||Integrated SEO Wizard for professional website optimization|

-We have reviewed both platforms thoroughly to define their core pros and cons.
+Comparisons of both website builders will come in handy to those users, who are interested in the eCommerce aspect of these platforms.
+We have reviewed both systems thoroughly to define their core pros and cons.
 You will have a chance to choose a website builder that fully meets your requirements.

 Shopify website building process starts with a fast and effective free trial once you have signed up.
 The platform boasts a pretty easy setup in addition to detailed guides.
 The editing process is rather straightforward.
 The website builder has a drag-and-drop feature in addition to CSS editing opportunities for those who want to benefit from more customization and editing capabilities.

 As to the customer support, Shopify offers plenty of different channels and ways to stay in touch with their support team.
 Users can opt for any of the following methods: Phone and Live Chat, forums and knowledge databases, guide tours for a beginner after signing up, Social Media pages and email.